xiaogangLi/tensorflow-MobilenetV1-SSD/README.md

 # Object Detection
 This is an implementation of SSD for object detection in Tensorflow.
-It contains complete code for preprocessing, training and test.
+It contains complete code for preprocessing, postprocessing, training and test.
 Besides, this repository is easy-to-use and can be developed on Linux and Windows.

 [SSD : Liu, Wei, et al. "Ssd: Single shot multibox detector."
 European conference on computer vision.
 Springer, Cham, 2016.](https://arxiv.org/abs/1512.02325)